 Parent and school partnership is crucial to providing effective support for all children and particularly those with additional needs.
 Parents will be informed of any concerns by the child's class teacher and will be invited to discuss and review individual targets (for SEND children) at individual meetings.
+Parents will have the opportunity to meet with their child's class teacher three times a year (once a term) to discuss their child's progress.
+This is in line with the Code of Practice (see appendix 5).
 Parents can ask for an update of their child's progress at any point by contacting the class teacher.
 They can also seek pastoral support by speaking with the Pastoral Support Worker.